Footnotes:

 Furthermore, that infinite set would have to be non-denumerable - we will consider that shortly, but before addressing that difficulty, in order to rescue Lebesgue measure theory, one would also have to assume that:

-But there’s more - even making the above assumption, that in every possible case there are infinitely many converging sequences of infinitely many converging sequences of infinitely many overlapping intervals of A, it still would not account for any non-zero measure for the set B, because:
+But - even making the above assumption, that in every possible case there are infinitely many converging sequences of infinitely many converging sequences of infinitely many overlapping intervals of

-The fact that the ever-decreasing sequence plea is brought up at all as a defense seems to indicate a degree of desperation, since as noted above, it cannot in any case generate any measure not already accounted for.
+In summary, the fact that the ever-decreasing sequence plea is brought up at all as a defense seems to indicate a degree of desperation, since it cannot generate any measure not already accounted for.

 An example of an enumeration of the rationals can be given by using the pattern of rationals: